💳 Freelancer Visa, Digital Nomad Visa of Germany - Requirements and Process

 - Barbados, Welcome Stamp

-- Brazil, Remote Working Cabo Verde
+- Cabo Verde, Remote Working Cabo Verde

 - Curaçao, @HOME in Curaçao

-- Estonia, Digital Nomad Visa
+- Greece, Digital Nomad Visa

 - Honduras, White Card